GhtGhoster/mq-wbg-template/README.md

 ## TODO:

-- make run script
-  - run build script
-  - host a local server (maybe python?)
-  - open it in browser

-- make scripts available in .sh for Linux
+- Make scripts available in .sh for Linux

-- add license to github repo and cargo.toml
+- Add license to github repo and cargo.toml

-## sources: